 work ethic and your potential.
 It’s natural to be nervous and not know what to say.
 The key

-to overcoming nerves is preparation.
+to overcoming nerves and mastering job interviews is preparation.

 Preparation is the key to success.
 Trying to talk off-the-cuff hardly ever works and an

 interviewer can spot lack of preparation a mile away.
 So, what does preparation look like?

 Re-read the job description.
 Then re-read it again and again.
 Make sure you know what the